Raison d’Être, Mandate and Role, and Operating Context

-The Department of Public Safety and Emergency Preparedness (PS), also known as Public Safety Canada, plays a key role in discharging the Government's fundamental responsibility for the safety and security of its citizens.
-The Minister of Public Safety and Emergency Preparedness is responsible for the Department.
+The Department of Public Safety and Emergency Preparedness (PS) plays a key role in discharging the Government's fundamental responsibility for the safety and security of its citizens.
+The Minister of Public Safety and the President of the King’s Privy Council for Canada and Minister of Emergency Preparedness are responsible for the Department.

 Legislation governing the Department sets out three essential roles:

-- Exercise leadership at the national level for national security and emergency preparedness; and
+- Exercise leadership at the national level relating to public safety and emergency preparedness; and

-The Department provides strategic policy advice and support to the Minister of Public Safety and Emergency Preparedness on a range of issues concerning our three Core Responsibilities: National Security, Community Safety and Emergency Management.
-The Department also delivers a number of grant and contribution programs related to these issues.
+The Department provides strategic policy advice and support to the Ministers on issues concerning its three Core Responsibilities: National Security, Community Safety and Emergency Management, and delivers a number of grant and contribution programs.

 Mandate and role

-Public Safety Canada works with the following five agencies and three review bodies, united in a single portfolio and all reporting to the Minister of Public Safety and Emergency Preparedness.
+Public Safety Canada works with the following five agencies and three review bodies, united in a single portfolio and all reporting to the Minister of Public Safety and President of the King’s Privy Council for Canada and Minister of Emergency Preparedness.

 Public Safety Portfolio

 - Parole Board of Canada (PBC)

 - Royal Canadian Mounted Police (RCMP)